 The most challenging part of the fan installation is the ceiling electrical junction box.
 It must be able to support the extra weight of a ceiling fan.
 With a new home build, this is easy to install.

-For old work, it doesn't have to be difficult if you can access that part of the ceiling from your attic.
-There is a good chance you'll need to add another stud between the roof joist's to center the fan in your room.
+It doesn't have to be difficult for old work if you can access that part of the ceiling from your attic.
+There is a good chance you'll need to add another stud between the roof joists to center the fan in your room.

-The electricians for our home installed the kind of box which allows you to screw the fan bracket directly into the ceiling joist.
+The electricians for our home installed the kind of box that allows you to screw the fan bracket into the ceiling joist.
 The electrical box itself straddles the ceiling joist, providing space on either side of the beam for your Romex wiring to connect with the ceiling fan.